reflex-dev/reflex-web/docs/library/tables-and-data-grids/ag_grid.md

 The react code for the `select_all()` event handler is `selectAll = (source?: SelectionEventSourceType) => void;`.

-To use this in Reflex as you can see, it should be called in snake case rather than camel case, and as it returns `void` this means that the function should be called with no arguments.
+To use this in Reflex as you can see, it should be called in snake case rather than camel case.
+The `void` means it doesn't return anything.
+The `source?` indicates that it takes an optional `source` argument.